chucknewmanjr/Schema_Changes/README.md

 - And they validate schema changes.

 # Transact-SQL Scripts
 - **Schema-Change-Storage.sql** - Creates tables, procs and such for storing schema changes.
 It's typically executed in 1 database.
 But can be executed in multtiple.
 - **Schema-Change-Transmission.sql** - Creates a database level trigger that sends info for storage that's about the schema change.
 It also kicks off the validation process.
 - **Schema-Validation.sql** - Creates a table, procs and such for performing validations.
 - **Schema-Validation-Rules.sql** - Inserts the rules used for the validation process.

 # Installation
 The installation requires some planning.
 Typically, the schema changes are stored in a single database such as Utility or Tools.
 In that case, the Schema-Change-Storage.sql script is executed in only that database.
 However, it's also possible to have each database store their own schema changes.
+In that case, changes are not combined into a single database.

 ## Step 1 - Schema-Change-Storage.sql